 Containing the Mess

 This is indeed can be a messy activity.
 The good news is that the cardboard will catch and absorb most of the mess.
-Make sure to use a piece of cardboard large enough to hold the apple trees with some room surrounding it to catch any run off.
+Make sure to use a piece of cardboard large enough to hold the tiger with some room surrounding it to catch any run off.

 Another way to contain the mess is to cover your table in Kraft paper or larger pieces of cardboard to protect it as well.
 Also dress your child play clothes as the coloured water may stain.